not-magic/Open309/README.md

 * *Collar* - This works as a replacement for the stock NEW Helpme collar (you can mix and match with the original collar).
 * *Body* - the middle part that holds the grommet.
-* *Switch Plate* - This holds the switches and controls their spacing.
+* *Switch Plate* - This holds the switches and controls their spacing

 # Printing

 There are premade .STLs over in the [Releases](https://github.com/not-magic/Open309/releases) you can start with.

-There are three variants of switch spacings prebuilt:
+There are three variants of switch plates in the releases:

 * Standard - (24.7 seems to be what the stock spacing is)
 * Variable Deadzones - These adjust the switch spacings to have a larger down deadzone and the rest to have shorter deadzones, just for something to play around with.
 * D2RV - These are what I found worked for me for the D2RV-LG switches, and include variable deadzones.
 I have settled on the 24.3 spacing.

-The variable deadzone switches are meant to be oriented with the text to the top of the body, so the "down" switch is a the top.
+The variable deadzone switch plates are meant to be oriented with the text to the top of the body, so the "down" switch is a the top.

 ## Parts Required